bshurikan/Beni-BandcampPlayer/README.md

 Bandcamp doesn’t provide a public API for music playback, playlists, or track data (its official APIs are limited to sales and merchandise for artists and labels).

-As a work around Beni's Bandcamp Player loads Bandcamps native player in the backround and controls it via a Qt interface and DOM manipulation.
+Beni's Bandcamp Player embeds Bandcamp’s official web player inside a Qt WebEngine browser.
+The application provides a Qt-based interface layer and uses DOM-based controls to automate playback and playlist functionality.

 ### Core Stack

-- **PyQt6** – Cross-platform desktop framework for window management
+- **PySide6** – Cross-platform desktop framework for window management
 - **PyQt6-WebEngine** – Embedded Chromium browser used to load Bandcamp’s site with full DOM access
 - **Qt-Painted Interface** - Fully customizable Qt interface used for reliability and extensibility
 - **QtAwesome** – FontAwesome icons for consistency across platforms